Complaints

 Appendix 7 – Complaint Resolution Form

-Form filled out by an Investigator once a complaint investigation is completed; it details steps the Subject of the Complaint; should follow to correct the issue and/or prevent the issue from reoccurring.
+Form filled out by an reviewer once a complaint review is completed; it details steps the Subject of the Complaint; should follow to correct the issue and/or prevent the issue from reoccurring.

 Exhibit 15 – Sample DHS Complaint Performance Log